topper-123/Articles/New-interesing-data-types-in-Python3.rst

     >>> data
     namespace(a=1, b=2, c=3)

-In short, ``types.SimpleNamespace`` is just a ultrasimple class, allowing you to set, change and delete attributes while also provides a nice repr output string.
+In short, ``types.SimpleNamespace`` is just a ultra-simple class, allowing you to set, change and delete attributes while also provides a nice repr output string.
 I sometimes use it as an easier-to-read-and-write alternative to ``dict``.

+I hope you enjoyed this little walkthrough of some new data structures in Python 3.

 .. _docs: https://docs.python.org/3/library/types.html#types.MappingProxyType
 .. _typingNamedTuple: https://docs.python.org/3/library/typing.html#typing.NamedTuple